Snuupenhauer/Filler/README.md

 Building AI course project

 ## Empty project
-The course is probably bugged so it shows me no completion if I haven't done this optional so here is filler please ignore.
+I think the course is probably bugged so it shows me no completion if I haven't done this optional so here is filler please ignore.